jjoycehu/poli-179/README.md

    - regression using political bias score and sentiment of news headline to see if there is a relationship
    - adding politcial bias score to the clusters we have to see if there is a relationship
 * any other suggestions or for how we can improve on these ideas?

+* to do:
+    - create visualizations for these analysis
+    - create word cloud of the different clusters

 * issues we have:
    - finding a good way to represent political bias